Zeolitic imidazolate framework: Synthesis

-Applications
+Potential applications

 The crystal form of ZIF, or MOF in general, is known for its porosity, but is difficult to mass-produce and incorporate in actual applications due to unavoidable intercrystalline defects.
+Even more recent study has shown that ZIFs' porosity can be precisely tuned by applying adequate pressures through linker functionalization, for example ZIF-62 shows a continuous phase transition from open pore (op) to close pore (cp) phase with increasing the bim− concentration over 0.35 per formular unit.
+Almost half of the porosity remains after melting.
 There are several interesting characters about ZIF glasses addressing those challenges to potentially realize promised applications achievable.
 The first intriguing one is that ZIF glass maintains the porous structure as its crystalline form after melt-quench process, which means it can be applied for applications such as gas separation and storage.
 The glassy form would also offer unique opportunities for easy processability and mass production.
 Last but not least, besides pure ZIF glass, composites based on it by tuning the composition and structure has the distinct advantage of a broad design space.

 Applications to carbon capture

 ZIFs exhibit some properties relevant to carbon dioxide capture, while commercial technology still centers around amine solvents.

 Zeolites are known to have tunable pores – ranging between 3-12 Angstroms – which allows them to separate carbon dioxide.
 Because a CO2 molecule is about 5.4 Angstroms in length, zeolites with a pore size of 4-5 Angstroms can be well-suited for carbon dioxide capture.
 However, other factors also need to be considered when determining how effective zeolites will be at carbon dioxide capture.
 The first is basicity, which can be created by doing an alkali metal cation exchange.
 The second is the Si/Al ratio which impacts the cation exchange capacity.
 To get a higher adsorption capacity, there must be a lower Si/Al ratio in order to increase the cation exchange capacity.